noi-techpark/odh-docs/source/applist.rst

 Apps built from |ODH| datasets
 ==============================

-This section features a list of applications, and some additional useful information about them, built using the :doc:`datasets` that the |odh| team makes available.
+This section features a list of applications--and their descriptions--built using the :doc:`datasets` that the |odh| team makes available.

-The additional information may include the home page of the app, the contact address of the developers, a description, and the type of the application (mobile app, web page, and so on)..

-However, the most important attribute of each project is probably its :strong:`status`, which might be one of these three:
+Applications are grouped according to their status in three categories:

 * Experimental status, aka `alpha stage`, shown by the |alpha|
   badge.
 Applications falling in this category are in the early stage